-The Vietnam War was raging — Corky had just returned from fighting with the Marines.
+The Vietnam War was raging — Corky had just returned from serving 13 months with the Marines.
 Battles for women’s rights and civil rights were being waged on the homefront.
 Yet for three days up in Sullivan County, peace reigned.

 As morning broke on Sunday, Nick and Bobbi stood and greeted the sunrise wrapped in the quilt.
 They didn’t know they were being photographed by Burk Uzzle, whose photo was later chosen by the folks who were producing the Woodstock album.

-Life magazine placed an ad in the local paper in 1989, asking for insights from people who’d been at Woodstock, for a 20th anniversary issue.
+Then, in 1989, Life magazine placed an ad in the local paper asking for insights from people who’d been at Woodstock.
 Bobbi responded, and Life called back and sent a photographer.
 Since then, their lives have been intertwined with the history of that photo and the festival of peace and love that it represents.
-The couple has traveled to Germany twice, they Skype with schoolchildren around the country, and they receive items in the mail to be autographed several times a month.
+They’ve traveled internationally multiple times to share their Woodstock experience, and especially enjoy talking with local schools and colleges.

 Looking back, Bobbi and Nick say the photo captured the start of their life together.